Bayi District

+History

+In 1951, modern administrative structures formally integrated the area, initially establishing it as Nyingchi County.
+In 2015, it was upgraded to a district, adopting the name "Bayi", derived from the district’s main urban area, Bayi Town.
+This town, developed post-1950s, became a key logistical and transportation node due to its strategic position on the Sichuan-Tibet Highway.

 Geography

 Bayi is located in the middle reaches of the Yarlung Tsangpo River.
 Both steep cliffs and flat valleys exist in the area.
 The average altitude is 3000 metres above sea level.
 "The lowest places are just around 1,000 metres above sea level."

 There are many scenic places in or near Bayi.

-"The Seche La Mountain Scenic Spot, in the east of Nyingchi County, is a part of the Nyainqentanglha Mountain Range, the watershed of the Nyang River and the Polung Zangbo River.
+The Seche La Mountain Scenic Spot, in the east of Nyingchi County, is a part of the Nyainqentanglha Mountain Range, the watershed of the Nyang River and the Parlung Tsangpo.
 The Sichuan-Tibetan Highway passes by.
-Standing at the mountain pass at 4,728 meters above sea level, one can admire the sunrise, sea of clouds, endless forest and the grand Namjagbarwa Peak."
+Standing at the mountain pass at 4,728 meters above sea level, one can admire the sunrise, sea of clouds, endless forest and the grand Namjagbarwa Peak.